johnMinelli/CoordinatedQMIX/thesis/raw/reading notes.md

 ### (3)
 - **MAVEN: Multi-Agent Variational Exploration** face MARL problem of inefficient exploration and says that through committed exploration we can solve that.
 "Maintain a policy and overtime that will lead to better rewards". use a variable fixed per episode extracted from a latent space and a dopt a hierarchical approach.
 It has the aim to improve QMIX algorithm and escape suboptimal convergence in MARL.
-Centralized trainining with decentralized execution (CTDE def https://arxiv.org/pdf/1905.05408.pdf)
+Centralized training with decentralized execution (CTDE def https://arxiv.org/pdf/1905.05408.pdf)

 ### (3)
 - **Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments**    ++++similar aim Aim of counteract the problem of high variance with many agents of policy gradient methods by using an ensamble of policies.
 MADDPG: Local actor use local info to deal with competition and cooperation (CTDE) while centralized critic has actions also about other agents.
 The action is communicated or got from inference of policy (communication of obs in this case) the inference is an alternative to communicate the action?
 BAD: to handle different objective of agents (like competitors can get different reward structures for a same obs) the critic is per agent.
-To perform well in both coop/mixed env (be more robust and not overrfit) use an ensamble of policies selecting which one to use to perform well and is costly.
+To perform well in both coop/mixed env (be more robust and not overfit) use an ensamble of policies selecting which one to use to perform well and is costly.
 The Multi-Agent Deep Deterministic Policy Gradient (MADDPG) model presented by Lowe et al. (2017) also tries to achieve similar goals.
 However, they differ in the way of providing the coordination signal.
 In their case, there is no direct communication among agents (actors with different policy per agent), instead a different centralized critic per agent – which can access the actions of all the agents – provides the signal.
 Concurrently, a similar model using centralized critic and decentralized actors with additional counterfactual reward, COMA by Foerster et al. (2018) was proposed to tackle the challenge of multiagent credit assignment by letting agents know their individual contributions.

 ### (3)